Jorge Goeters: Career in NASCAR and other international series

-Also in 2006, he made a start in ARCA Re/Max Series at Chicagoland Speedway driving No. 24 Ford for Bob Schacht Motorsports.
+Also in 2006, Goeters made a start in ARCA Re/Max Series at Chicagoland Speedway driving No. 24 Ford for Bob Schacht Motorsports.
 Goeters started nineteenth and finished seventh after led four laps.

 In 2007, Goeters competed in the NASCAR Busch Series as a road course ringer.
 He ran at Mexico City, Watkins Glen, and Montreal, with strong qualifying performances in the three races.
 However, his only good finish came at home as he finished seventh at Mexico City.
 He also competed in the Rolex Sports Car Series race at Mexico City, and in the opening event of the A1 Grand Prix series for Team Mexico.
 He also drove full-time in the NASCAR Corona Series, in which he won a race at Guadalajara and finished sixth in the championship.

-In 2008, he returned to run full-time in Mexico, and finished 6th in the NASCAR Corona Series, driving the No. 4 car.
+In 2008, Goeters returned to run full-time in Mexico, and finished 6th in the NASCAR Corona Series, driving the No. 4 car.

 During the 97th lap of a one-hundred-lap Corona Series race at Autódromo Miguel E. Abed in Amozoc, Puebla, on June 14, 2009, Goeters made contact with Carlos Pardo, which caused the latter to lose control of his car and impact against a barrier sideways at over 200 km/h causing the disintegration of the car and Pardo's death.
 As the race was over the time limit, the standings of the previous lap were taken into account and Pardo was posthumously declared winner.

-In 2012 he was the champion of NASCAR Toyota Series.
+In 2012, Goeters was the champion of NASCAR Toyota Series.